aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 # Enable AVD catalogs generation.
 Can be disabled if only user-defined catalogs are used.
 avd_catalogs_enabled: true

-# Enable USER catalogs execution.
-Can be disabled if only avd generated catalogs are used.
+# Disables execution of user-defined catalogs by default.
+Enable this setting if executing user-defined tests is required.
-user_catalogs_enabled: true
+user_catalogs_enabled: false

 # Generate tests for BGP peers in VRFs.
 avd_catalogs_allow_bgp_vrfs: false